 You can provide either Single Nucleotide Variants (SNVs) or small insertions/deletions (indels).

-NOTE: it is highly recommended to perform the suggested variant filtering procedure that is provided in the Submission page and to restrict your analysis to gene panels of up to 300 genes, in order to limit the amount of non-relevant combinations that will be tested.
+It is highly recommended to choose the suggested Variant Filtering options that are provided in the Submission page and to restrict your analysis to relevant gene panels using the Gene Filtering option (a limit of 300 genes is recommended).

 Types of input files